tommanni/lab-instrument-registry/docs/deployment.md

-# Deployment Guide for MetLabs Instrument Registry
+# Deployment Guide for MetLabs Instrument Registry (DEPRECATED)

+**⚠️ DEPRECATED**: This guide describes the old systemd-based deployment method.
+The system was migrated to containers on 2025-11-04.

+**For current deployment instructions, see [deployment-containers.md](deployment-containers.md)**

+---

 Production server: `met-metlabs.rd.tuni.fi`

 **Stack**: Vue.js + Django REST API + Apache + PostgreSQL

+**Note**: This documentation is kept for reference and rollback purposes only.

 ---